leeisack/ROS_YOLO/README.md

 YOLO version modification
 -------------------------------------------
-> The default version is yolov2tiny, but if you want, download other weights (Go to https://github.com/leoll2/darknet_ros_zed and follow the weight download guide)
+> The default version is yolov2tiny, but
+If you want to use a different version of the weights (go to https://github.com/leoll2/darknet_ros_zed and follow the weights download guide) and Find the darknet_ros.launch file among the files in catkin_ws.
-> and
-> find darknet_ros.launch file

 <pre>
 <code>
 #(Maybe here)